Skip to content

 Nylon is an excellent choice for jigs and fixtures because it is durable, low-friction, and corrosion-resistant.
 Its strength and light weight make it ideal for precision manufacturing, ensuring dependable and consistent results.
 Prototek specializes in additive manufacturing and CNC machining, allowing us to create high-quality nylon parts tailored to your specific needs.

-Manufacturing methods for jigs and fixtures.
+Manufacturing methods for custom jigs and fixtures.

 CNC Machining Custom Jigs and Fixtures